fedimint/fedimint.org/docs/CommonTerms/Blind Signatures.md

 tags:
   - eCash
   - Analogy
-  - Bling Signatures
+  - Blind Signatures
 ---

 # Blind Signatures & Chaumian eCash

 :::caution
-This Guide is being actively worked on!
+This Guide is a work in progress.
+We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
 :::

 ![Community Custody on a spectrum](/img/blind-signing.png)